Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures: Statistical tests

 Note that some symmetry transformations leave certain directions in texture space invariant.
 For instance, a left-right flip leaves the entire $\texiih\beta11$ plane invariant since it only flips the order of the terms in the sum $A_1 + A_2$.
 When this happens, the thresholds obtained in those directions are unaffected by the transformation and thus the fact that they do not change cannot be used as evidence that the symmetry is obeyed.
 For this reason, all invariant directions are ignored when looking at the effect of a transformation.
 This explains the variability in the number of points in the different plots from Figure~\ref{fig:nr_and_symmetries}B.

-\subsection{Statistical tests}
+\section{Statistical tests}

 We performed several statistical tests to assess the quality of the match that we found between measurements and natural image predictions.
-For all of the tests we used a scalar measure of the discrepancy that is given by the root-mean-square error calculated in log space, after accounting for a potential scaling factor.
+For the permutation tests below, we used a scalar measure of the discrepancy that is given by median absolute error calculated in log space, after accounting for an overall scaling factor between psychophysical measurements and natural image predictions.
 More precisely, suppose we have $n$ measurements $x_i$ and $n$ predictions $y_i$.
 We define the mean-centered log thresholds

 where $\avg{.}$ represents the mean over all measurement directions.
 Then the mismatch between $x$ and $y$ is given by